 Tippett: Right, which it is. [laughs]

-Tippett: Yeah, there’s a paradox at the heart of this solitude, the closer you move into it.
-And here’s one way you wrote about it: “Solitude is not to be found in a forest; it’s not to be found in a deep state of formless meditation; it’s to be found by learning to dwell in your body, in your senses.”
-But really, it also — while, on the surface, it’s something that takes us away from others or meets the fact that we are, inherently, away from others, it takes us back outward, as well, eventually, right?
+Tippett: There’s a paradox at the heart of this solitude, the closer you move into it, right?
+I mean, here’s one way you wrote about it: “Solitude is not to be found in a forest; it’s not to be found in a deep state of formless meditation; it’s to be found by learning to dwell in your body, in your senses.”
+But really, it also — while on the surface it’s something that takes us away from others or meets the fact that we are inherently away from others, it takes us back outward as well, eventually, right?

 [music: “Alto Paraíso” by Aukai]